Physical Education

 - Provide an experience, which is valuable, both as a means of personal development and as a foundation for employment or more advanced study

-Course outline: Component 1 is a written paper to be assessed externally in a 2.5-hour examination (70% weighting).
-It will consist of three sections:
+Course outline: Component 1 is a written paper (examination) to be assessed externally in a 1 hour, 45 min examination (50% weighting), covering the following 12 topics:

 Special equipment and costs: Physical Education equipment, course numbered t-shirt essential for identification.

-Continuation of subject: Physical Education is available as a continuation of the AS course for a full A Level in Form 7.
-This is an in-depth course that would suit a student who wishes to further his education in the sport industry, exercise science or as a Physical Education teacher or coach.
+Continuation of subject: This is an in-depth course that would suit a student who wishes to further his education in the sport industry, exercise science, health science or as a Physical Education teacher or coach.

 Prerequisites: Students must have studied Level 2 Physical Education and gained a minimum of 10 Level 2 credits to study at Level 3.
 Any exceptions to this must be from approval by the Head of Physical Education.